caribou/polaris/README.md

 # polaris

-Routing for Clojure (without macros!)
+Routing defined by data, not macros

 Also, reverse routing (!)